Glaciologist Martin Siegert on the history of glacial theory, lake Vostok research and what ice tells us about the Earth’s climate in the past

-In the middle of the 19th century a man called Louis Agassiz was looking at the geology in the Alps.
-He concluded that the valleys that he was seeing and looking at and a lot of the landforms that were around in the Alps were evidence of the whole valley being occupied by ice: the landscape was formed by the action of ice.
-At the time that was quite a strange thing to say because the general idea was that landscape had been given to us by God.
+In the middle of the 19th century, a man called Louis Agassiz was looking at the geology in the Alps.
+He concluded that the valleys that he was seeing and looking at and a lot of the landforms that were around in the Alps were evidence of the whole valley being occupied by ice: the landscape was formed by the action of ice at the time that was quite a strange thing to say because the general idea was that landscape had been given to us by God.
 So what he was saying was that that wasn’t necessarily true and that physical processes were responsible for that action.
-He toured around Europe telling people what he found, convincing them one by one.
-Even Charles Darwin was a convert to his theory: he first thought that the landscape was indeed given to us by God but he changed his mind after seeing the evidence.
+He toured around Europe, telling people what he found, convincing them one by one.
+Even Charles Darwin was a convert to his theory: he first thought that the landscape was indeed given to us by God, but he changed his mind after seeing the evidence.

 So as that snow gets buried deeper and deeper into the ice, at a certain stage about 70 years after it was once deposited as snow, the air within the snow gets cut off from the atmosphere above.
 That snow turns into ice but the air in it retains as bubbles within the ice, and it gets deeper and deeper and deeper.

 Where we’re now with carbon dioxide levels?
-Since 1850 we’ve been burning fossil fuels at an industrial rate to fuel industrialisation and mechanical processes and the way that we transport ourselves around the world.
+Since 1850, we’ve been burning fossil fuels at an industrial rate to fuel industrialisation and mechanical processes and the way that we transport ourselves around the world.
 Carbon dioxide levels now stand at 403.5 ppm: that’s over a hundred more than they should be.
 The last time we had that level of carbon dioxide in the atmosphere was in a period in time called the Pliocene, 3.5 million years ago.
-Sea levels were 15-20 meters higher and global temperatures were 3-4 degrees higher than they are right now.
+Sea levels were 15-20 meters higher, and global temperatures were 3-4 degrees higher than they are right now.

 This is why we have to worry about carbon dioxide in the atmosphere and global warming because if we do nothing about it, that’s where we’re headed: we’re headed to global temperatures 3 or 4 degrees higher than they are now and sea levels over 10 meters higher than they are now.
 It might take a while to get there but that’s the destination.

 When you extract an ice core, it’s like three kilometres long.
-You do it in bits, of course, and those bits of ice core are taken into a laboratory and they are sliced into very thin layers.
+You do it in bits, of course, and those bits of ice core are taken into a laboratory, and they are sliced into very thin layers.
 Those bits of ice are then looked at for their chemical composition: apart from water, what else is in the ice?
 And there will be air bubbles within that ice, and those air bubbles can be sampled.
 There’ll be dust in the ice, and that dust can be measured.
 Everything can be measured.
-These are very valuable samples, and it cost a lot of money to get an ice core.
+These are very valuable samples, and it costs a lot of money to get an ice core.
 So we do a very thorough investigation of every single little bit of the ice that we extract, and what it tells us is important information about the atmosphere and what it was during the time that that ice was once snow falling on the surface of the Antarctic Ice Sheet.
-It tells us about the dust that was in there, it tells us about methane that’s in the atmosphere, it tells us about carbon dioxide, it tells us about the isotopes of oxygen.
+It tells us about the dust that was in there, it tells us about methane that’s in the atmosphere, it tells us about carbon dioxide, and it tells us about the isotopes of oxygen.
 Everything that we would want to understand about how Earth’s climate has changed in the past is encapsulated within a little bit of ice buried beneath the surface of Antarctica.

 And what the Greenland ice cores tell us is that at some times in the last 10-20 thousand years ago Earth’s climate changed by plus or minus 5°С over course of just a few decades.

-It’s undeniable that glaciers are retreating, all the glaciers around the world are largely retreating, and it’s undeniable that the ice in Antarctica and Greenland is experiencing some loss as well.
+It’s undeniable that glaciers are retreating; all the glaciers around the world are largely retreating, and it’s undeniable that the ice in Antarctica and Greenland is experiencing some loss as well.

 So sea level is going to go up, and it’s likely sea level will go up by half a meter in this century irrespective of what we do.
 The challenge for society is to stop the level of sea going up by more than that.